itrummer/qdata/README.md

 ## Submission Instructions

-Submissions must be formatted according to [ACM Primary Article Template](https://www.acm.org/publications/proceedings-template) and submitted [here](https://easychair.org/conferences/?conf=qdata2024).
+Submissions must be formatted according to the [ACM Primary Article Template](https://www.acm.org/publications/proceedings-template) and submitted [here](https://easychair.org/conferences/?conf=qdata2024).
 Authors are responsible for entering all conflicts of interest according to the [Conflict of Interest Policy for ACM Publications](https://www.acm.org/publications/policies/conflict-of-interest) before the submission deadline.
 We will impose a **triple-blind** submission and review policy.
 In addition to the traditional double-blind submission that hides the authors’ and referees’ names from each other, the triple-blind reviewing goes further and hides the referee names among referees during paper discussions before their acceptance decisions.

 We accept three kinds of papers:
 - Full papers with a length of up to 12 pages (excluding references)